Tigr (military vehicle): History

 The Minsk Wheel Tractor Plant unveiled the Lis-PM (Fox-PM in English from Russian), a variant of the Tigr, in a public relations event on April 30, 2015.
 It's made from parts supplied from VPK-233136 Tigr kits.
 Parts made in Belarus are around 85 percent with plans to have the Lis-PM made with all the components made in Belarus.
 The vehicle was previously seen at the 7th International Exhibition of Armament and Military Equipment or MILEX-2014 event.
 They were then shown on May 9, 2015 in a Belarusian military parade.

 BYMC announced on November 8, 2016 that an unnamed country has purchased 177 YJ2080s, winning its first export order.

 In January 2017, Tigr-Ms entered service with the Russian Army mounting the Arbalet-DM remote weapon station (RWS).
 It can hold a Kord 12.7 mm machine gun carrying 150 rounds of ammunition or a PKTM 7.62 mm machine gun carrying 250 rounds.
 The module has TV and thermal imaging cameras allowing target identification out to 2.5 km and 1.5 km respectively, an integral laser rangefinder, and the ability to lock on and track targets.
 In the same month, Corvus Slovakia received their rights to manufacture and sell the Tigr.

-In 2018, Streit Group has the rights to manufacture the Tigr as the Falcon, which debuted at the AAD 2018 and EDEX 2018 defense conventions.
+In 2018, Streit Group has the rights to manufacture the Tigr as the Falcon, which debuted at the African Aerospace and Defence (AAD-2018) exhibition in September 2018.

 As of May 2020, Tigr has been exported to 16 states and since 2005 over 2,000 vehicles have been built in various configurations and delivered to Russia and foreign countries.
+In July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of Tigr-M by Arzamas Machine-Building Plant had surged 2 times since early 2022.

 During the 2022 Russian invasion of Ukraine, the Tigr was heavily used by the Russian forces.
 Some Tigrs used by the Russians in Ukraine are equipped with the Arbalet-DM RWS.
 Ukrainian forces have been using captured Tigrs.
+Tigrs with anti-drone systems were also unveiled at the 8th Russian military technical forum (Army 2022) event.